Séamus Ryan (hurler)

 earned a doctorate and was ordained a priest in 1961.
-Fr Seamus with the benefit of a German Government scholarship to the University of Munster in Westphalia, Germany, studied under young Professor Ratzinger now Pope Benedict.
+Fr.
+Seamus with the benefit of a German Government scholarship to the University of Munster in Westphalia, Germany, studied under young Professor Ratzinger later Pope Benedict.

-Returning to Ireland in 1964, Dr. Ryan lectured in theology in St. Patrick's College, Thurles up until 1990 when he was appointed parish priest to St Matthews Parish, Ballyfermot Upper in Dublin.
+Returning to Ireland in 1964, Ryan lectured in theology in St. Patrick's College, Thurles up until 1990 when he was appointed parish priest to St Matthews Parish, Ballyfermot Upper in Dublin.
 He retired as parish priest of St Matthew's in 2016, returning to his native Cappamore.

 Ryan died on 11 February 2023.